near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 assert!(n.is_empty());
 assert!(n.contains(&"test".to_string()));

-// Bug 2 (only relevant for `near_sdk::collections`, not `near_sdk::store`): Nested
-// collection is modified without updating the collection itself in the outer collection.
+// Bug 2: Nested collection is modified without updating the collection itself in the outer collection.
 //
 // This is fixed at the type level in `near_sdk::store` because the values are modified
 // in-place and guarded by regular Rust borrow-checker rules.